-When it comes to delivering care on the ground, Nova Scotia’s palliative care specialist teams, as in most areas, are stretched thin.
-They can’t support every patient who needs palliative care, and they shouldn’t have to.
-Palliative Care is everyone’s responsibility.
+When it comes to delivering care on the ground, Nova Scotia’s palliative care specialist teams are stretched thin.
+They can’t support every patient that needs palliative care, and they shouldn’t have to.

-“All health care providers should have basic skills and provide primary palliative care, and they should know where—and how—to access specialist care when needed,” says Cheryl Tschupruk, Director of Palliative Care Integration at the Nova Scotia Health Authority (NSHA).
-The roles of the specialist palliative care teams are to provide support and education to other health care providers, provide intermittent or extended shared care to patients and families along with their primary care providers, and to participate in research to advance palliative care in Canada.
+“All health care providers should have basic skills in palliative care, and they should know where—and how—to access specialist care when needed,” says Cheryl Tschupruk, Director of Palliative Care Integration at the Nova Scotia Health Authority (NSHA).
+“If you’re a patient, you shouldn’t have to rely on luck to find a palliative care practitioner.”

-“By offering LEAP Core training, we’re creating a pool of providers who have the essential skills our province needs,” says Tschupruk.
-“It allows us to be more efficient with resources because we’re sharing the responsibility while increasing access to palliative care.”
+“By offering LEAP™ Core training, we’re creating a pool of providers who have the essential skills our province needs,” says Tschupruk.
+“It allows us to be more efficient with resources because we’re sharing responsibility while increasing access to palliative care.”

-Since narrowing its focus to LEAP, NHSA has trained more than 1,200 health care providers using LEAP Core and LEAP Long-Term Care, and more than 1,000 first responders in LEAP Paramedic.
-In the years to come, it is setting targets to train between 400 and 500 health care providers every year.
+Since narrowing their focus to LEAP™, the NHSA has trained over 1,200 health care providers on LEAP™ Core and LEAP™ Long-Term Care, as well as over 1,000 first responders in LEAP™ Paramedic.
+In the years to come, they are setting targets to train between 400 and 500 health care providers every year.

-What do participants think of LEAP Core?
+What do participants think of LEAP™ Core?
 “Close to 100 percent of people who take the training have positive feedback,” says Tschupruk.
-“We usually have waitlists for these sessions, which is always a good sign.”
-Several experienced health care professionals have commented that it was the “best practical education they had ever received.”
-NSHA uses participant feedback, such as the “session felt rushed” or the “setting wasn’t ideal” to continuously improve the training.
+“We usually have waitlists for these classes, which is always a good sign.”
+Sometimes the NHSA receives feedback that the training felt rushed or the setting wasn’t ideal; they take every suggestion seriously so they can continuously improve the offering.

-Tschupruk feels the in-person teaching method helps build relationships between health care providers across the province.
+Tschupruk likes LEAP™ Core because the in-class dynamic helps build relationships between health care providers across the province.
 “It’s not just about what you learn,” says Tschupruk.
 “Bringing people together from different roles and disciplines builds trust, which is essential in health care.”

-Moving forward, NHSA aims to develop annual training schedules.
+Moving forward, the NHSA has learned that it is important to develop annual training schedules.
 Currently, the facilitator team sets training dates on an ad hoc basis; they promote a session, fill it with participants, deliver the training and then start planning the next session.
-Tschupruk would like to take a more coordinated approach so that health care providers can plan which session they’d like to attend ahead of time.
-This also provides clinical managers a chance to build schedules with staff attendance in mind.
+Tschupruk would like to take a more coordinated approach so health care providers can plan ahead and be mindful about deciding when to attend.